Mark Koppang Re-Election 2019

 As a member of the Federal Way Rotary, who’s motto is “Service Above Self”, he has supported the BAG program, which provides food for the weekend for students in need, both monetarily and by volunteering.
 Mark also continues to serve on the Board of the Federal Way Boy’s and Girl’s Club, an organization he grew up in that effectively engages and mentors the youth of Federal Way, without discrimination.

 Mark has been a part of our Community since 1976, knows our history, and will continue to serve, promoting Federal Way solutions that protect the interests of all by creating partnerships with solutions providers and engaged community members.

-Making the leap from being engaged in public causes to running for office was a big leap, and one most never consider.
-This is certainly understandable, as running for public office is a demanding endeavor.
-Mark is honored to serve the citizens of Federal Way as a member of the city council and continue to earn the trust you gave him with your vote.
+Making the leap from being engaged in public causes to running for office was a big step and one most never consider.
+This is certainly understandable, as running for public office is demanding and sometimes thankless.
+Mark is honored to serve the citizens of Federal Way as a member of the City Council and will continue to work to earn your trust and your vote.

 We live in a world that is constantly changing.
-Some embrace the change while other resist it.
+Some choose to embrace the change, while other resist it.
 Regardless, change is always going to be a part of our lives, so understanding who we are and what we value is essential.
 Being an active part of the change is something all of us can do regardless of our race, social status, or age.
-Mark’s hope is that all of us, regardless of how we choose to serve, can continue to make a difference in Federal Way and be part of creating the solutions our city needs.
+Mark’s hope is that all of us, no matter how we choose to serve, can continue to make a difference in Federal Way and be part of creating the solutions our city needs.